designing accessible content

 After a few miserable years of wondering WTF I was doing wrong as a ‘content strategist,’ I was at a breaking point.
 Thankfully, the same designers with whom I partnered as a writer were my biggest champions.
 They knew I had the skills to be a good designer.
 I was the only one telling myself otherwise.

 That was almost 10 years ago.
 I’m glad the industry has moved to recognizing writers as content designers.
-Because that’s 100% what good product writers do.
-Writing is design.
-I’ve never been good at separating one from the other, and frankly, this is my differentiator as a UX designer.
-I do both — More bang for your buck!
+Because product writing is product design.

 Presentation: Designing Accessible Content